ronkok/Temml/docs/administration.md

 ### Overview

-Say that you have an array of DOM elements whose contents should be converted from TeX strings to math.
+Say that you have an HTMLCollection of elements whose contents should be converted from TeX strings to math.
 And also say that you wish to define two macros and a color with document-wide scope.
 The code for such a conversion might look like this: